Splode/hackwild/_drafts/getting-started-with-go-aws-lambda.md

 ## Next Steps

 In this guide, we created a simple serverless function using Go.
 We deployed our function and set up an API endpoint to access it via HTTP.
 This covers a lot of ground, yet it's only a start.
-There's plenty of room for improvement, especially in AWS configurations.
-For example, trying to invoke the function from a client (browser) will likely fail due to no CORS policy set.

-Form validation
-SES email
+There's plenty of room for improvement.

+You can [validate the request](/article/go-input-validation-and-testing) as part of the request processing.